 Salil joined Watsi on November 7th, 2014.
-Five years ago, Salil became the 607th member to automatically support a new Watsi patient every month.
-Since then, 5,347 more people have become monthly donors!
-Salil's most recent donation traveled 8,800 miles to support Ha, a factory worker from Cambodia, for mobility-restoring leg surgery on both of his legs.
+Six years ago, Salil joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Salil's most recent donation traveled 8,500 miles to support Erick, a seven-month-old boy from Kenya, to fund surgery for his birth condition.